joelwass/redventuresapi/README.md

 So the logic is a little weird, since i wasn't sure how to handle if someone visited a city that wasn't in the city database (since all they're inputting is a city name). so basically a user can visit a city, and if it isn't a known city, then the api will create a new city in the database with just a name field (not even associated with a state...).
 Basically the api is kinda wonky and i'd redo it way differently if i could mess with the endpoint structure and required parameters.
 I'd be happy to elaborate in person or over the phone.

 All of my environmental variables are in the .env file, which uses an npm package dotenv to use the variables i initialize in the .env file throughout the project as environmental variables.

+I added in a route '/cities' that gets all cities in a range if you pass in the body the keys latitude_from, latitude_to, longitude_from, and longitude_to.
+So you can get a list of all cities within an area, regardless of state.

 My database schema is as follows: